snie2012/snie2012.github.io/_posts/2019-03-21-sigmoid-vs-relu.md

 date:   2019-03-21
 categories: ml
 ---
-We all know that ReLU should be used over Sigmoid for activation function, because of gradient vanishing and slow learning.
-But knowing something is different than seeing something in action, so I played a bit with very simple set up and found that they make a difference even in very simple set up.
+We all know that ReLU should be used over Sigmoid for activation functions because of gradient vanishing and slow learning.
+But knowing something is different from seeing something in action, so I played a bit with a very simple setup and found that they make a difference even in very simple setups.

-First, let's write a very simple MLP with Sigmoid as activation function:
+First, let's write a very simple MLP with Sigmoid as the activation function:
 ```python
 import numpy as np